The Bankrate promise

 - A 20% or higher down payment on the sale price of the property

-Many borrowers check all the boxes but do not have the funds to pay 20% down to purchase their property.
-A lender could see this as a red flag.
-Someone who does not invest a sizable amount of their income into their property may not be as committed to stick with their mortgage payments for the long haul in the eyes of lenders.
-That’s where PMI comes in.
+Many borrowers check all the boxes, but do not have the funds to put 20% down to purchase their property.
+A lender could see this as a concern.
+A borrower who cannot contribute a high enough down payment toward the purchase of their property may not be able to afford the higher monthly mortgage payments for the long haul in the eyes of lenders.
+That is where PMI comes in.

 What is PMI?

-Private Mortgage Insurance, or PMI, protects a bank or lender if you fail to pay your mortgage and walk away from the home.
-PMI gives a bank or lender a guarantee that its risk will be covered for lending you money.
+Private Mortgage Insurance, or PMI, protects a bank or lender if you fail to pay your mortgage or walk away from the home and it goes into foreclosure.
+PMI provides the lending institution with a guarantee that its risk will be covered for lending you money.

-PMI is usually required when you have a conventional home loan and make a down payment of less than 20 percent of the home’s purchase price.
-When refinancing, if your home equity is less than 20 percent of the value of your home you will be asked to carry PMI, too.
+PMI is usually required when you have a conventional home loan and make a down payment of less than 20% of the home’s purchase price.
+When refinancing, if your home equity is less than 20% of the value of your home you might be asked to carry PMI, too.

 How much does PMI cost?

-The average annual cost of PMI is typically between 0.5% to 1% of the loan amount.
-A $250,000 mortgage could cost you as much as $2,500 per year or an extra $208 per month.
-According to the Consumer Financial Protection Bureau, PMI is most commonly paid as part of the monthly mortgage premium, but may be paid as an up-front premium during closing.
-You can find out your PMI terms by reviewing your loan estimate and closing disclosure.
+The average cost of PMI is typically between 0.58% to 1.86% of the original loan amount, and generally up to an additional $70 in monthly costs per every $100,000 borrowed.
+PMI is most commonly paid as part of a monthly mortgage premium but may be paid as an upfront lump sum during closing.
+Specific PMI terms are defined within your loan estimate and closing disclosure.

 PMI is arranged by the lender and provided by private insurance companies.
 A lender may or may not give you payment options, but you may request some.
 The most common ways to pay for PMI are:

-- A monthly premium added to your mortgage payment
+- Monthly premium added to your mortgage payment

-- A combination of one up-front payment and monthly premiums
+- Combination of one upfront payment and monthly premiums

 How can I avoid paying PMI?